 This relation is the Mandelstam-Tamm-type speed limit that focuses on the dissipative component.
-Note that $\widetilde{\mathcal{L}}_D([\rho(0)],[\rho(\tau)])$ can be calculated from the spectral decompositions of initial and final states.
-This contrasts with the discussion above that the Bhattacharyya arccos distance cannot be applied for the eigenvalues of density operators.
+Note that $\widetilde{\mathcal{L}}_D([\rho(0)],[\rho(\tau)])$ can be calculated from the spectral decompositions of the initial and final states.
+This contrasts with the discussion above that the Bhattacharyya arccos distance cannot be applied to the eigenvalues of density operators.
 Letting $\mathcal{P}(t):=\mathrm{Tr}[\rho(t)^2]=\sum_i p_i(t)^2$ be the purity, Eq.~\eqref{eq:base_Bhattacharyya_SL_quantum} yields the speed limit for the purity (see Appendix~\ref{sec:purity_SL}):

-Please note the following regarding the expression of speed limits.
-In the original formulation of the quantum speed limit \cite{Mandelstam:1945:QSL}, the bound was given as a lower bound for the time required for the time evolution.
-We define $\tau$ as the time required for time evolution.
-Then $\tau$ has the lower bound:
+A brief remark on the expression of speed limits is in order.
+In the original formulation of the quantum speed limit \cite{Mandelstam:1945:QSL}, the bound was given as a lower bound on the time required for time evolution.
+When we define $\tau$ as the time required for time evolution, $\tau$ has the lower bound:

 In Ref.~\cite{Mandelstam:1945:QSL}, $\tau$ is the time necessary for the system to transition to an orthogonal state, with the minimum time $\tau_{\min}$ defined as $\tau_{\min}=\pi/(2\dblbrace{H})$, where $\dblbrace{H}$ represents the Hamiltonian's standard deviation.
-Even though Eq.~\eqref{eq:base_SL_Bhattacharyya} (and Eq.~\eqref{eq:base_Bhattacharyya_SL_quantum} as well) does not explicitly serve as a constraint for $\tau$, it can be reformulated into the structure of Eq.~\eqref{eq:tau_taumin}, a transformation frequently employed in the literature.
+Even though Eq.~\eqref{eq:base_SL_Bhattacharyya} (and Eq.~\eqref{eq:base_Bhattacharyya_SL_quantum} as well) does not explicitly serve as a constraint on $\tau$, it can be reformulated into the structure of Eq.~\eqref{eq:tau_taumin}, a transformation frequently employed in the literature.
 Specifically, Eq.~\eqref{eq:base_SL_Bhattacharyya} can be represented as

 Here, $\overline{\bullet}:=\frac{1}{\tau}\int_{0}^{\tau}\bullet dt$ is the time average of the quantity over $\tau$. $\overline{\sqrt{\Lambda(t)}}$ can be identified as the average of ${\sqrt{\Lambda(t)}}$ over the duration $[0,\tau]$.